 There are some other ways Google can track you online.
 For example, cookies and browser fingerprinting can also trace your activities back to your account.
 However, you can minimize tracking by using privacy-oriented browsers and cookie blockers.

 This mainly depends on the type of VPN you're using.
 Business VPNs have a different function from commercial VPNs.
 If you're connected to a business VPN provided by your employer, they would probably be able to monitor you.
 Most business VPNs log employees' activities and do not guarantee anonymity from your employer.

 But let's say you use a commercial VPN.
-If your workplace monitors employees' online behavior, VPN detection is possible.
+If your workplace monitors employees' online behavior, a VPN might not be enough to shield you entirely.
 However, they would need to have monitoring software installed on your work device to see what you do online.
 For example, if your company has installed keyloggers directly onto your computer, a VPN service won't be able to hide what you type on your device from your employer.

 If you know what to look for, it’s easy to find out if someone is using a VPN.
 With a VPN, all the user’s traffic is routed through a single IP address of the VPN server they’re connected to.